Course Component Map

 | 16 | Capstone | AI Olympics deployment | All three devices |

-All hardware experiences are replicated in the interactive labs via mlsysim.
-Labs simulate the exact memory constraints, thermal limits, and latency profiles of real devices.
+All hardware experiences are grounded in the interactive labs via mlsysim.
+Labs use datasheet-based analytical models for memory constraints, power/thermal envelopes, and latency bounds.

 The Unifying Thread: The Iron Law